ratalla816/README-generator/Develop/README.md

   - [Contact](#contact)

   # Installation
-  Turn on computer, press enter
+  Turn on computer, press enter.

   # Usage
-  This application should be used very carefully
+  It will be used very carefully.

   # Contributors
   Rob Atalla, God, Spooki the Cat

   # Test
-  Stare at the screen aggressively
+  Stare at the screen angrily.

   # License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)